 It’s a small family business – what does that bring?

 My wife, Nora, is more or less a full-time worker in the summer months.
 My oldest son, Dominic, who is a student, has become the unofficial “chief mechanic.”
-He is a real bike fan and is super at keeping the bikes in 100% top condition.
-My youngest son, Brian, who has just turned 15, has been less involved up until now, but I’m sure that that will change over the coming seasons.
+He is a real bike fan and is great at keeping the bikes in 100% top condition.
+My youngest son, Brian, who just turned 15, has been less involved up until now, but I’m sure that that will change over the coming seasons.

 What type of tours do you offer?
 How many do you have?